 Take advantage of the heavy precipitation in these areas and collect rainwater for drinking.
 The large leaves of some plants can serve as containers if you have none.

-Fire Is Not Just For Warmth
+Fire Is Not Just for Warmth

 Many wild animals, like large jungle cats and snakes, are nocturnal and hunt mostly at night.
 Keeping a fire will ward them off.
-A nice, roaring campfire will give you a bit of optimism and peace of mind.
-And, as mentioned earlier, it can serve as a signal for rescue as well.
+A nice, roaring campfire will also give you a bit of optimism and peace of mind.
+And, as mentioned earlier, it can serve as a signal for rescue.

-Know What To Eat (And Avoid Getting Eaten, While You’re At It)
+Know What to Eat (and Avoid Getting Eaten, While You’re at It)

-Other Threats You Should Look Out For
+Other Threats to Look Out For

-Sometimes, the biggest threats in the rainforest come in small packages.
+Sometimes, the biggest threats to rainforest survival come in small packages.
 Insects like mosquitoes are carriers of serious diseases like dengue fever, yellow fever, and malaria.
 These diseases are endemic in most tropical countries and can very well kill you, especially when medical help is out of reach.

 The jungle is also teeming with leeches.
-These little buggers are sneaky and can suck out a lot of blood before you even notice they’re there.
+These little buggers are sneaky and can suck a lot of blood before you even notice they’re there.
 They usually fall off when they’ve had their fill, but having a handful of these parasites sucking your blood is just nasty.
 Yanking them out will often leave their teeth embedded into your skin, which just opens another can of worms, so to speak.

-All in all, being lost in a rainforest can be quite daunting, especially if you find yourself lost in the dense jungle with seemingly no way to reach for help.
-But if you have a clear mind, you’ll soon see that the rainforest actually provides for many things that you might need for survival until help comes—you just have to know where to find them and how to harness them to your advantage.
+Surviving in the rainforest can be quite daunting, especially if you find yourself lost in the dense jungle with seemingly no way to reach for help.
+But if you have a clear mind, you’ll soon see that the rainforest actually provides many things that you might need for survival until help comes—you just have to know where to find them and how to harness them to your advantage.